 2. The colour of the sweet depends on the flour and ghee used, so use high quality ingredients only.

-4. Slow roasting the besan flour in low flame is the secret to get nice texture.
+4. Slow roasting the besan flour in a low flame is the secret to get a nice texture.

 5. Roasting the besan flour is a must.
-Also don’t burn the flour, else the colour becomes dull and it taste bitter.
+Also, don’t burn the flour, else the colour becomes dull and it tastes bitter.

 6. Ensure you roast the flour well, till the raw smell leaves.

-7. Sieving the flour is a must to get soft Mysore pak recipe.
+7. Sieving the flour is a must to get a Soft Mysore Pak Recipe.

-11. At last pour ghee little by little only, to get nice texture .
+11. At last pour ghee little by little only, to get a nice texture.

 12. When the first bubble appears, be alert.
 Next is the frothy stage.

-13. As soon as you see the froth, immediately switch off flame and pour into the tray.
+13. As soon as you see the froth, immediately switch off the flame and pour it into the tray.